-- 6.1 Scottish Water are responsible for the water supply network and have the statutory power to make and enforce bylaws to prevent waste, excessive consumption, misuse or contamination of the water supplied by them.
-Washer disinfectors should be designed, constructed, installed, operated and maintained in accordance with the requirements of the relevant by-laws, see 'The Water Supply (Water Fittings) (Scotland) Byelaws 2014' and SHTM 04-01: 2014 and SHPN 13 Part 1: 2011.
+- 5.1 Scottish Water are responsible for the water supply network and have the statutory power to make and enforce bylaws to prevent waste, excessive consumption, misuse or contamination of the water supplied by them.
+Washer disinfectors (WD) should be designed, constructed, installed, operated and maintained in accordance with the requirements of the relevant by-laws, see 'The Water Supply (Water Fittings) (Scotland) Byelaws' 2014 and SHTM 04-01: 2014.
 All fixtures and fittings should comply with the 'Water Fittings and materials Directory' published by the Water Regulations Advisory Scheme (WRAS).
-Consult Scottish Health Technical Memorandum 04-01: Water safety for healthcare premises Part A: Design, installation and testing: 2014. - 6.2 The pipework used to supply decontamination equipment should be appropriate to the quality of water carried and manufactured from material known to minimise the growth of bacteria.
-The use of flexible hoses should be avoided where practically possible. - 6.3 All pipework should be run with a continuous fall to the discharge point, be free draining and as far as possible free from dead ends and other areas where water can become stagnant.
-Draw-off points may be installed at convenient locations within the system to enable water samples to be obtained; these should be installed as close to the WD as possible, and designed to minimise dead ends and stagnant areas. - 6.4 Storage cisterns should be fitted with warning pipes and an overflow which should not comprise of, or be connected to, a flexible hose. - 6.5 A 'Type A' air gap is required at the point of use or an interposed cistern.
-This applies to all washer disinfectors and water softening treatment plant, other than those regenerated only by means of sodium chloride solutions, which should be protected by a 'Type B' air gap. - 6.6 The 'Public water supplies (Scotland) Regulations 2014' lists the parameters expected for potable water quality.
-Water pre-treatment (water softening equipment, reverse osmosis equipment) may be required to achieve a suitable quality of water for later stages in the WD process.
-Further details on water quality requirements and testing can be found in section 7 of this guidance document. - 6.7 Washer disinfectors can be supplied with both hot and cold water.
+Consult Scottish Health Technical Memorandum (SHTM) 04-01 'Water safety for healthcare premises' Part A: Design, installation and testing: 2014. - The pipework used to supply decontamination equipment should be appropriate to the quality of water carried and manufactured from material known to minimise the growth of bacteria.
+The use of flexible hoses should be avoided where practically possible. - All pipework should be run with a continuous fall to the discharge point, be free draining and, as far as possible, free from dead ends and other areas where water can become stagnant.
+Draw-off points may be installed at convenient locations within the system to enable water samples to be obtained; these should be installed as close to the WD as possible and designed to minimise dead ends and stagnant areas. - 5.4 Storage cisterns should be fitted with warning pipes and an overflow which should not comprise of, or be connected to, a flexible hose. - A 'Type A' air gap is required at the point of use or an interposed cistern.
+This applies to all WDs and water softening treatment plant, other than those regenerated only by means of sodium chloride solutions, which should be protected by a 'Type B' air gap. - The 'Public water supplies (Scotland) Regulations 2014' lists the parameters expected for potable water quality.
+Water pre-treatment (water softening equipment, reverse osmosis (RO) equipment) may be required to achieve a suitable quality of water for later stages in the WD process.
+Further details on water quality requirements and testing can be found in Section 6 of this guidance document. - 5.7 Washer disinfectors can be supplied with both hot and cold water.
 When hot water is required as part of the operating cycle, it can be advantageous to supply hot water to the WD rather than heat cold water.
-Many designs of washer disinfectors now incorporate holding tanks that pre-heat the water supply for the relevant phase of operating cycle. - 6.8 The quality of water used at all stages in the decontamination process is critical to the successful outcome of the process. - 6.9 At each stage the feed water quality should be compatible with:
+Many designs of washer disinfectors now incorporate holding tanks that pre-heat the water supply for the relevant phase of the operating cycle. - 5.8 The quality of water used at all stages in the decontamination process is critical to the successful outcome of the process.

-- the materials of construction of the WD;

-- the medical devices to be processed;

-- the process chemicals used;

-- the particular process requirements of each stage.
+- 5.9 At each stage the feed water quality should be compatible with: - the materials of construction of the WD; - the process chemicals used; - the particular process requirements of each stage.